Ministers reportedly resisting calls for new restrictions before Christmas

 Deaths in England of people with the variant have risen to 12, while hospital admissions of patients with confirmed or suspected Omicron increased to 104, according to the latest figures from the UK Health Security Agency.

-A further 12,133 confirmed cases of the variant had been reported across the UK, the data on Sunday showed, bringing the total confirmed cases of Omicron across the four nations to 37,101.
+A further 12,133 confirmed cases of the variant have been reported across the UK, the data on Sunday showed, bringing the total confirmed cases of Omicron across the four nations to 37,101.

-In total, a further 82,886 lab-confirmed Covid-19 cases had been recorded in the UK as of 9am on Sunday, the Government said.
+In total, a further 82,886 lab-confirmed Covid-19 cases have been recorded in the UK as of 9am Sunday, the Government said.

 Experts have warned against a delay in bringing in measures.